zchee/golang-wiki/PackagePublishing.md

+---
+title: PackagePublishing
+---

-# Introduction
+## Introduction
-Now that you've spent many hours writing your package and debugging it and testing it (you did [[test it|TableDrivenTests]], didn't you?), you want to publish it so other people can [go get](https://pkg.go.dev/cmd/go/) your package.
+Now that you've spent many hours writing your package and debugging it and testing it (you did [test it](TableDrivenTests), didn't you?), you want to publish it so other people can [go get](https://pkg.go.dev/cmd/go/) your package.

 First, you will need to host it online somewhere.
 Three major code hosting sites are [bitbucket](http://bitbucket.org/) (hg/git), [GitHub](http://github.com/) (git) and [launchpad](http://launchpad.net) (bzr).
 I recommend choosing whichever version control system you are familiar with or which your code is versioned locally on your machine.
 Git (git) is the version control system used by the central Go repository, so it is the closest to a guarantee as you can get that a developer wanting to use your project will have the right software.
 If you have never used version control before, these websites have some nice HOWTOs and you can find many great tutorials by searching Google for "{name} tutorial" where {name} is the name of the version control system you would like to learn.

-# Package Setup
+## Package Setup
-## Choosing the Import
+### Choosing the Import
 The full import of your package often has something identifying its author (particularly on hosting sites like GitHub, where "github.com/kylelemons/..." is the full import), should always have the project name, and should end with the name of the package you've developed if it is different from the project name.
 For instance, the go-gypsy project provides a yaml package, and is written by Kyle Lemons, and thus has the following import path:
 ```
 import "github.com/kylelemons/go-gypsy/yaml"